dortania/OpenCore-Install-Guide/troubleshooting/extended/post-issues.md

 * Add `igfxonln=1` to boot-args
 * Make sure you're using [WhateverGreen v1.3.8](https://github.com/acidanthera/WhateverGreen/releases) or newer

+## No brightness control on Dual GPU laptops

+In macOS 11.3, there were some changes made to backlight controlling mechanisms that defaults the backlight to be controlled by the dGPU on Dual GPU laptops with MUX enabled.
+Optimus-only laptops, however, are not affected, since you need to disable the dGPU anyways.
+Specifically, this problem only causes issues if you have a Dual GPU laptop with the internal screen from an iGPU output and external screens from dGPU outputs (`Hybrid Mode` on some Mobile Workstaions).
+To resolve this, you may disable either the iGPU or the dGPU, or do the following:

+* Verify SSDT-PNLF is installed(ie. EFI/OC/ACPI as well as config.plist -> ACPI -> Add)

+* Add below to `PciRoot(0x0)/Pci(0x2,0x0)`:

+`@0,backlight-control | Data | 01000000`

+`applbkl | Data | 01000000`

+`AAPL,backlight-control | Data | 01000000`

+`AAPL00,backlight-control | Data | 01000000`

+* Add below to your dGPU PCI address:

+`@0,backlight-control | Data | 00000000`

+`applbkl | Data | 00000000`

+`AAPL,backlight-control | Data | 00000000`

 ## No temperature/fan sensor output

 So couple things: